Car Brands and the Companies they Belong to

 Subaru Corporation

-Subaru Corporation appeared in 1953 and was called Fuji Heavy Industries, Ltd. until 2017.
-It is a leading supplier of railway, aerospace, and military equipment in Japan.
-However, the main part of sales is related to passenger and commercial vehicles.
+Subaru Corporation came into existence in 1953 and was known as Fuji Heavy Industries, Ltd. until 2017.
+It is a leading supplier of railroad, aerospace, and military equipment in Japan.
+However, passenger cars and commercial vehicles account for the bulk of its sales.

 The automotive division of Subaru Corporation is currently represented by only one brand:

-• Subaru – reliable, safe, and dynamic cars assembled in Japan.
+• Subaru – reliable, safe, and dynamic vehicles assembled in Japan.

 Suzuki Motor Corporation